mcci-usb/COLLECTION-cricket-ui/README.md

 <!-- Due to a bug in Markdown TOC, the table is formatted incorrectly if tab indentation is set other than 4.
 Due to another bug, this comment must be *after* the TOC entry. -->

 ## Introduction

-This repository is collection of build environement for Cricket UI [Cricket UI](https://github.com/mcci-usb/Cricket).
+This repository is collection of build environement for [Cricket UI](https://github.com/mcci-usb/Cricket).

 ## Installing Sources

 <strong>From github.mcci.com</strong>

 Clone the release tag repository from MCCI's github server using the command: